australiangreens/ag-internal-components/README.md

 18).
 This breaks the peer dependency compatibility with some of our older apps.
 They will need be upgraded in the future to use newer versions, but for now can only use v0.0.50 of this library.

+## Move to pnpm

+Because it is faster than yarn.